Where does the money raised go ?

 We are proud to say that we have recently extended our agreement to run through until the end of 2020

-“GVH is delighted to be associated with Shepparton’s Biggest Ever Blokes Lunch, and remains committed to the vision that Chris McPherson created.
-I remain absolutely convinced about the need for the role and the impact that Sonia/the role is having on men and their families in the local community”.
+“GVH is delighted to be associated with Shepparton’s Biggest Ever Blokes Lunch and remains committed to the vision that Chris McPherson created.
+We are thrilled with the impact that Sonia/the role continues to have on men and their families in the local community”.

 A message from Prostate Cancer Nurse Sonia Strachan:

 A prostate cancer diagnosis can cause men and their families much anxiety and confusion.
-At the same time they have to navigate the health care system, make decisions about treatment options and this can be at times overwhelming.
+At the same time, they have to navigate the healthcare system, and make decisions about treatment options and this can be at times overwhelming.
 It is my role to offer support and guidance at these times.

-Since starting in the role of the inaugural PSCN on the 1st Sept up until the 31st Dec 2015, l have seen 178 patients and had over 2000 individual contacts.
+Since starting in the role of the inaugural PSCN on the 1st Sept up until the 31st Dec 2015, l have seen hundreds of patients.
 These numbers highlight the amount of men living in our local community with prostate cancer – the need is great & they are very grateful to have a local support

 Patient Noel Dealy: